Sarthak-Dayal/Study-Hub/README.md

 ## Motivation

-During the ongoing COVID-19 pandemic, students like myself were having trouble managing their online school life due to the new ways of teaching and learning.
+During the ongoing COVID-19 pandemic, students like myself were having trouble managing their online school life due to the new world they found themselves in.
 To help these people, I built Study Hub.
-Study Hub is an app that I think will be able to help a lot of people if it is expanded to other platforms like iOS, Web, and Desktop.
-This is why I built the app using Flutter, a new app development framework made by folks over at Google that allows users to buil cross-platform native applications.
+Study Hub is an app that helps students organize their school life into classes, assessments, tasks, and materials.
+In this way, students can easily organize their schol life into smaller, more manageable chunks.

 ## Features